PersoSirEduard/JSON-DiscordBot/README.md

   }
 ```
 The name of the children inside `responseFormat` define the name used for the variable when invoked inside the response string.
 This variable can then contain multiple arguments that are still developed:
 * `extract_after_intend`: Splits the user message text from the word from an intend dictionary and keeps the latter part of the string.
-The name of used intend is required as an argument.
+The name of the used intend is required as an argument.
 * `extract_before_intend`: Splits the user message text from the word from an intend dictionary and keeps the former part of the string.
+The name of the used intend is required as an argument.
-The name of used intend is required as an argument.
+* `extract_from_intend`: Extract the specific intend word from the user message text.
+The name of the used intend is required as an argument.
 * `extract_after_string`: Splits the user message text from a specified string and keeps the latter part of the string.
 The string sample is required as an argument.
 * `extract_before_string`: Splits the user message text from a specified string and keeps the former part of the string.
 The string sample is required as an argument.
 * `lower`: Lower every character from the current value of the variable.
 This is a boolean.